 What can I do now?

 - Our number 1 tip is to talk to someone about what you're going through.
-Rahart Adams breaks down the 5 key steps for you here.
+Rahart Adams breaks down the 5 key steps for dealing with bullying here.

 - It can help to plan ahead, check out our tips here.